Rhinozz/npm-scriptable/README.md

 const [module name] = require('[module name]')
 ```

+### Module Installation

+To install a module, click on the `[module name]-min.js` file and download it.
+Move it to your Scriptable folder in iCloud.

+Alternatively, you can copy the file's text contents and paste it into a new script.

 Each module should be as close as possible to the original.
 Some functions may not work due to the limitations of Scriptable - see the non-minified version of each module for a guide on each function.